devayanipowar/DAEN690-Capstone/README.md

 When a natural disaster occurs, damaged regions rely on timely damage assessments to receive relief.
 Currently, this is a slow and laborious process, during which groups such as the Federal Emergency Management Agency (FEMA) conduct on-the-ground evaluations to form fiscal estimates.
 This project attempts to expedite relief efforts by applying computer vision algorithms to satellite images to quickly and accurately estimate physical and fiscal damage caused by natural disasters.
 The data used for this analysis consists of satellite images from six types of natural disasters gathered from the xBD dataset provided by the Defense Innovation Unit.
 Modeling efforts include the use of connected UNets and Mask RCNN for building localization and damage classification, with a pixel-based financial model capable of outputting financial costs according to the United States National Grid (USNG) coordinate system.
 A proof of concept web application is presented to summarize the results of the analysis.
 This application provides an efficient method for fiscal evaluation and can enable aid to be rapidly provided to areas in need.

 Data: https://xview2.org/

+## Presentation:
+A full Presentation of the Project is found in [Documentation/DAEN 690 PowerPoint/DAEN690.pptx]

 ## Application Demo:
 Estimated financial cost of damage caused by a natural disaster is provided above according to USNG coordinates.
 Top left image is an image of a disaster area before a disaster, top right image is the image of the same area after the disaster.
 Bottom left image is the damage predicted by the CV model.
 Bottom right is an animation of the financial cost of the damage on a pixel-by-pixel level according to the United States National Grid coordinate system.